 Section 6: Read “Armchair Science” before class.
 During class, discuss thought experiments as a class, and then complete the in-class assignment in groups.

-Section 7: Read Chapter 3 of Skepticism and the Veil of Perception: “Easy Answers to Skepticism” (Sect.
-1, 4) before class.
+Section 7: Read “An Experimental Philosophy Manifesto” before class.
 During class, discuss skepticism as a class and then complete the in-class assignment in groups.

 ** Paper 1 due (online and hardcopy). **